The Group (New Zealand art): Exhibitions

 Throughout its operating period, The Group had organised its annual exhibition at the Durham Street Gallery, except for in 1933 and 1934 due to its temporary fall-out caused by the formation of NZSA.
 Many of Group's exhibitions displayed landscape and portraiture artworks as they were the dominated subjects of Group’s artists.

 Public responses

 The Group received positive responses from the critics during its time being under review.
 They mainly spoke highly of The Group on its unique way of art exhibiting, which differentiates itself from other existing art institutions.
 However, there are opinions saying that Group’s lack of distinctive unity decreased its influence on New Zealand’s contemporary art scene.

-Though being a competitor with The Group, James Shelley, NZSA’s first president, spoke highly of The Group as he was keen with Group’s self-management and the freedom it gives to its artists to fully express themselves via their artworks.
+Though being a competitor with The Group, James Shelley, NZSA’s first president, spoke highly of The Group as he admired their self-management and the freedom it gave its artists to fully express themselves via their artworks.
 He delivered opening speeches at Group’s 1929 and 1932 exhibitions.